Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings

-Studies of the functor $I^{\fg,K}_{\fq,M}$ consist of three steps: \begin{enumerate} \item[(A)] Construct $I^{\fg,K}_{\fq,M}$ and its derived functor, or prove their existence. \item[(B)] Find pairs and suitable $(\fq,M)$-modules which are meaningful to representation theory of real reductive groups. \item[(C)] Study the resulting $(\fg,K)$-modules from the functor $I^{\fg,K}_{\fq,M}$. \end{enumerate} Generalities on Part (A) were established by \cite{H1} and \cite{H2} as mentioned above.
-Part (B) is well-studied in principle when the base is $\bC$ (see \cite{KV}).
+The study of the functor $I^{\fg,K}_{\fq,M}$ consist of three steps: \begin{enumerate} \item[(A)] Construct $I^{\fg,K}_{\fq,M}$ and its derived functor, or prove their existence. \item[(B)] Find pairs and suitable $(\fq,M)$-modules which are meaningful to representation theory of real reductive groups. \item[(C)] Study the resulting $(\fg,K)$-modules from the functor $I^{\fg,K}_{\fq,M}$. \end{enumerate} Generalities on Part (A) were established by \cite{MR4007195} and \cite{1606.04320} as mentioned above.
+Part (B) is well-studied in principle when the base is $\bC$ (see \cite{MR1330919}).
 Usually, $(\fg,K)$ may be the Harish-Chandra pair associated to a real reductive group, and $(\fq,M)$ may be real or $\theta$-stable parabolic subpairs.
 However, if we work over $\bZ$, we will have many choices of $\bZ$-forms of such pairs over $\bZ$.
 This problem will be related to explicit descriptions in Part (C).
 The main purpose of this paper is to work on Part (C) in an abstract way.

-In \cite{J2}, Januszewski discussed the behavior of the functor $I^{\fg,K}_{\fq,M}$ under extensions of fields. \begin{note} For $(\fg,K)$-modules $V$ and $V'$, write $\Hom_{\fg,K}(V,V')$ for the $k$-module of $(\fg,K)$-homomorphisms from $V$ to $V'$.
-We will use similar notations for modules over other algebraic objects like $K$-modules. \end{note} He discussed the behavior of $\Ext^\bullet_{\fg,K}$ and the functor $I^{\fg,K}_{\fq,M}$ along extensions $k'/k$ of fields, and proved the base change formulas
+\begin{note} For $(\fg,K)$-modules $V$ and $V'$, write $\Hom_{\fg,K}(V,V')$ for the $k$-module of $(\fg,K)$-homomorphisms from $V$ to $V'$.
+We will use similar notations for modules over other algebraic objects like $K$-modules. \end{note} \begin{conv} The tensor products without decoration are understood to be over the base ring $k$. \end{conv} In \cite{MR3770183}, Januszewski discussed the behavior of $\Ext^\bullet_{\fg,K}$ the functor $I^{\fg,K}_{\fq,M}$ along extensions $k'/k$ of fields, and proved the base change formulas

-under suitable finiteness conditions (see \cite{J2} for details).
+under suitable finiteness conditions (see \cite{MR3770183} for details).
 This can be regarded as Part (C).
-He also considered rational forms of cohomological inductions (Part (B) and Part (C), see \cite{J2} 7.1).
+He also considered rational forms of cohomological inductions (Part (B) and Part (C), see \cite{MR3770183} 7.1).